ajkhabbazi/ajkhabbazi.github.io/_news/announcement_01.md

 related_posts: false
 ---

-I kicked off my Master of Applied Science in Mechanical Engineering at the University of British Columbia!
+I started my MS in Mechanical Engineering at the [University of British Columbia](https://www.ubc.ca/).